redstone-finance/komodo/README.md

 ## Data access

+The most challenging part of our development was providing the real-world pricing data to our synthetic smart-contracts.

 <p align="center">
   <img src="https://github.com/redstone-finance/komodo/blob/master/public/desc/komodo-prices.png" width="600">
 </p>

+We've been considering multiple oracle solutions.
+Chainlink offers the most convenient way of accessing the data directly from on-chain storage with Price Reference Data.
+However, the list of supported tokens is controlled by the sponsors and it's not easy to add new positions.
+On the other hand, UMA is very efficient with the priceless model but the data is not available on-chain and the process of getting actual feeds requires multiple transactions.

+We decided to hack our own solution that could match the convenience of Chainlink with the efficiency of UMA.
+We called it "flash storage" as the data is available within a context of a single transaction.
+When a user sends a transaction, it’s supplemented with signed pricing data and directed to a proxy contract.
+The proxy contract strips the data out of the transaction.
+It verifies its integrity by checking the signature and saves the data on-chain.
+The raw transaction is forwarded to the commodity token contract which may conveniently access information from on-chain storage.
+The data may be erased afterwards to save the costs or kept for others.

 The following diagram shows how we provide data to Komodo Token contract: